Pets as a metaphor for making conscious choices

 For years, my parents had two pets: a high-strung hunting dog (a German shorthaired pointer, if you’re curious), and a psychotic cat who originally belonged to my sister.
 The dog is exuberantly, enthusiastically erratic, 90 pounds of jumping, barking, tearing around the house, freaking-out-without-warning teeth and claws that has actually injured my mother badly enough to require surgery on a morning walk. (“Oh look!
 A squirrel!
 I’m going to go chase it, oh boy oh boy!” led in very short order to a torn rotator cuff, when the dog hit the end of her leash.)
 The cat doesn’t much cotton to people, or to anything else really, and will growl, hiss, and generally make her displeasure known when one of us naked hairy apes intrudes into her presence.

 What does that have to do with polyamory?
-Glad you asked.

-The dog doesn’t much like the cat, and the cat doesn’t much like the dog.
+The dog didn’t much like the cat, and the cat didn’t much like the dog.
 Actually, that’s not quite accurate.
-It’s probably more fair to say that the dog, being carefully bred for the purpose of hunting, rather does like the cat, in much the same way she likes any prey animal, and the cat hates the dog with a fury that is scarcely comprehensible to mere humans.
+It’s probably more fair to say that the dog, being carefully bred for the purpose of hunting, rather did like the cat, in much the same way she likes any prey animal, and the cat hates the dog with a fury that is scarcely comprehensible to mere humans.
 There’s no contest between the two.
 If the dog were actually to get at the cat, the dog would kill the cat in short order—game over, the end—exactly as the dog has been bred to do.

-For many people, polyamory in practice seems a bit like owning a dog and a cat that don’t much get along, or in some cases might even try to kill one another.
+For many people, polyamory in practice is a bit like owning a dog and a cat that don’t much get along, or in some cases might even try to kill one another.
 Each relationship functions as a separate entity, and doors are shut between them.
 If Alice is dating Bob, and Alice wants to date Bill too, and Bob and Bill don’t much care for one another, the solution is scheduling.
 Keep Bob and Bill away from one another, and it’s all good.

 After all, Bob and Bill aren’t involved with each other, right?
 There’s no reason that Bob and Bill have to force a friendship, or even interact with one another at all, just because they’re both dating Alice, right?